top of page

 There might be more aspects I could mention, but on a technical level, I see three components interacting simultaneously in therapy.
 Between them is where the magic of therapy happens.

-The therapeutic alliance.
+• The therapeutic alliance.
 Research has consistently shown that the rapport between client and counsellor is the most critical factor in predicting therapeutic outcomes.
-Ultimately, you and I are human beings, and to work together well, we need to develop a strong rapport.
+Ultimately, you and I are human beings, and to work well together, we need to build a strong rapport.
 That’s why building and improving it is my most crucial job.

-My skills and experience.
-While the client is living their life between sessions, I’m living mine (!), and part of that is spent honing the craft I use with them in our sessions.
-I employ two counselling styles and three primary therapeutic theories, mixing and matching them to suit each client’s individual needs, personality, and preferences.
+• My skills and experience.
+I employ two therapeutic styles and three primary therapeutic theories, mixing and matching them to suit each client’s individual needs, personality, and preferences.
 While there are key differences that distinguish them, all of them serve the principal goal of empowering the client to support change in their life.
 Please click on the boxes below to learn more!

 Counselling Theories

-Click the "Book Here" button below to schedule a complimentary 20-minute inquiry call, during which we can discuss how my flexible, conversational approach to therapy can be tailored to help you meet your specific goals.
+Click the "Book Here" button below to schedule a complimentary 20-minute consultation, during which we can discuss how my flexible, conversational approach to therapy can be tailored to help you meet your specific goals.